How to Change Washington LLC Address | A Step-by-Step Guide

 Form 8822-B, titled “Change of Address or Responsible Party — Business,” informs the Internal Revenue Service (IRS) of an address change for a business or a change in the responsible party.
 It cannot be used to change the name of an LLC.

 To change the name of Washington LLC, you must follow the appropriate process in the state where your LLC is registered.
-This typically involves filing Articles of Amendment or a similar document with the Washington Secretary of State or the relevant state agency.
+This typically involves filing Articles of Amendment or a similar document with the Washington Secretary of State.
 After the name change has been approved at the state level, you should inform the IRS by following the instructions on your tax return or by sending a signed letter to the IRS office where you filed your return.

 FAQs